 King Kong 2: megaton punch of fury (1986)

 Genre: Action Adventure

 Developed by Konami, this game features veteran developers and composers from such classics as Contra, Castlevania and Metal Gear Solid and this game basically plays like a more action-focused Legend of Zelda game.
-It’s Japan-only but has very little text and is easily playable in Japanese or with an english translation patch.
-It’s kinda confusing at first as the levels are maze-like, but it’s actually quite fun once you get the hang of it.
+It’s Japan-only but has very little text and is easily playable in Japanese or with an English translation patch.
+It’s kind of confusing at first as the levels are maze-like, but it’s actually quite fun once you get the hang of it.